How to Prepare your House for Hurricanes in Miami

 Here’s what to consider to prepare a house for a hurricane:

 Impact windows will be your biggest expense to prepare your house for a hurricane.
 These specialty windows have multiple layers of silicone-coated glass.
 The windows are framed by sturdy material such as aluminum.
 Building codes require homes within a mile of the coast to have impact windows or shutters.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Replacing your windows with something that is hurricane-proof can cost $10,000 to $15,000, Sweeten contractor Jose said.
 That’s for a two-bedroom house that includes a glass-sliding door.
 “They aren’t cheap, but in Florida it is normal,” he said.
 It’s also best to plan ahead, not when a hurricane is on its way.
 Ordering impact windows can take five or six weeks to arrive, Jose said.